Omikhleia/markdown.sile/README.md

 cannot be one of the supported variants, etc.).
 Refer to the SILE manual for more details on inputters and their usage.

-Including raw Djot content from within a SILE document is also possible:
+Including raw Djot content from within a SIL document is also possible:

 ```
 \begin[type=djot]{raw}